 Oxidase test can be performed by employing the following methods:

 Dry Filter Paper Method

 Subsequently, take out the filter paper and moisten it with some distilled water.
 Afterwards, place the filter paper in a Petri dish and prepare a bacterial smear over it.
-At last, note down the observation result, for any changes in the colour of filter paper.
+At last, note down the observation result for any changes in the colour of the filter paper.

 Wet Filter Paper Method

-In this method, take the filter paper discs infused with the oxidase reagent, and directly rub the culture of test organism via a wooden applicator.
+In this method, take the filter paper discs infused with the oxidase reagent and directly rub the culture of the test organism via a wooden applicator.
 At last, observe the filter paper for the appearance of a blue-purplish colour.

 Direct Plate Method